 Collaborative and Responsive Engagement (CARE) Hub

-The CARE hub is a community for sector development that brings together individuals with an interest in the community mental health and related sectors.
+It a community for sector development that brings together individuals with an interest in the community mental health and related sectors.
 First and foremost, we are people so there is no hierarchy, qualification or life experience that makes any member of the group more or less.

 Our purpose is to create an online community to communicate and collaborate on sector development issues, to increase sector capacity and to achieve a positive benefit for the community.